maratai/craftery/fiber_arts/looms.md

 **Add-ons**

 These add up significantly in price although some of them are for ease of use and/or accommodations for my wrecked health.
 These are from Saori unless otherwise specified (e.g. the Texsolv replacement heddles).
+Saori looms are (depending of course on specifics) often terrific for disability/health accommodations.

 - comb reed
 - cross holder